Loading

 Ideally, the house’s sheathing should be triple protected from moisture - with building paper or roofing felt stapled to the sheathing; then with back flashing; and then the Z flashing, which also protects the ledger itself.

-The flashing configuration shown in this article is quite common.
+The deck flashing configuration shown in this article is quite common.
 However, your codes may call for other methods, so check with your building department before you start work.
 For instance, some inspectors may prefer self-adhering flashing (which is much the same as self-stick ice and water shield often used at roof eaves) instead of vinyl back flashing.

 Proper flashing to a house frame